Pennsylvania Route 23: Freeway proposals

 In the 1960s, plans were made to build a freeway for PA 23 between US 30 and PA 772 in Lancaster County.
 Construction began, but was stopped due to funding issues and public opposition.
 In 1977, the right-of-way for the freeway was planted over and leased to area farmers, becoming known as the "Goat Path".
 Traces of the incomplete freeway remain, including bridges over and under local roads, grading for the roadway, and an incomplete interchange with PA 772.
 Despite the cancellation of the freeway, plans continued for capacity improvements on the PA 23 corridor in eastern Lancaster County due to increased traffic levels.
 Two proposed alternatives existed to build a new two-lane alignment of PA 23 east of Lancaster.
 The Bareville Connector Alternative would build a new two-lane PA 23 between the US 30 interchange east of the Conestoga River and Bareville, following the Goat Path and having access to Greenfield Road, Horseshoe Road, and PA 772.
 In addition, a two-lane Industrial Connector would be built between PA 23 in Bareville and Diller Avenue in New Holland.
 The Southern Alternative would build a new two-lane PA 23 between the US 30 interchange east of the Conestoga River and US 322 in Blue Ball.
 The route would utilize the Goat Path and have access to Greenfield Road, Horseshoe Road, PA 772, Diller Avenue, New Holland Road, Ranck Road, and Rancks Church Road.
 The proposed two-lane bypass would have cost $100 million.
 In 2010, the project was shelved after the Pennsylvania Department of Transportation (PennDOT) determined it needed the money to repair structurally deficient bridges.
+In July 2022, PennDOT broke ground on a project that extended Walnut Street northeast 1.2 mi from the interchange between US 30 and PA 23 along the Goat Path alignment.
+The extension of Walnut Street was built as a two-lane road along with a parallel bicycle and pedestrian trail called the Greater Lancaster Heritage Pathway.
+The road, which cost $22 million, was built to alleviate traffic congestion.
+The Walnut Street extension running between US 30 and PA 23 and Ben Franklin Boulevard opened to traffic on September 29, 2023.